-CSR is how individual organisations choose to run their organizations sustainably, e.g. via internal green initiatives and community participation.
+CSR is how individual organizations choose to run their organizations sustainably, e.g. via internal green initiatives and community participation.

-ESG on the other hand, takes a deeper look at the above factors and assesses organisations to decide whether they’re worth investing in from growth, sustainability and risk perspectives.
+ESG on the other hand, takes a deeper look at the above factors and assesses organizations to decide whether they’re worth investing in from growth, sustainability and risk perspectives.

 But what do we mean by ESG investment?

 - sustainable investing

 - socially responsible investing

 - impact investing and

 - ethical investing

 ESG funds are mutual funds graded using environmental, social, and governance principles.
 ESG funds are not individual stocks.

 ESG is not new — Muslims, Quakers, and Methodists set up and have used investment funds that chime with their ethical and religious beliefs for years, but now it’s set to become the new normal.